 Understanding what’s normal for your cat’s self-grooming habits can help you monitor their health and well-being.
-If your cat is over or under-grooming, you should contact your vet to diagnose potential conditions causing poor grooming habits.
+If your cat is over or under-grooming, you should contact your vet to determine which conditions are causing the poor grooming habits.

 Why Do Cats Groom Themselves?

 Before we dive into what’s normal, it’s important to understand why cats clean themselves.
-Obviously, cats groom themselves to keep their fur and skin clean, but there are several other reasons why cats self-groom.
+Cats groom themselves to keep their fur and skin clean, but there are several other reasons why cats self-groom.
 Here are just a few other reasons:

 - Distribute oils for soft coat

 - Remove debris, dirt, and parasites from their coat